 Kiss complicated mobile phones and contracts goodbye and say "hello" to KISA, the world’s easiest to use mobile phone.
-KISA stands for Keeping It Simple Always and after co-founders Dmitry Levin, Dennis Volodomanov and Leon Kosher pitched their idea on Shark Tank last night, Naomi Simson invested $200k into the Melbourne-based company, proving that the simplest ideas are often the best.
+KISA stands for Keeping It Simple Always and after co-founders Dmitry Levin, Dennis Volodomanov and Leon Kosher pitched their idea on the last season of Shark Tank, Naomi Simson invested $200k into the Melbourne-based company, proving that the simplest ideas are often the best.

 Here’s how KISA is making mobile communication simple for those who struggle with modern technology.